top of page

 If you continue to train as before, without increasing recovery time, your immune system will lower, and you may discover new sensitivities and allergies.

-That’s not to say that exercise is bad during the menopause, in fact the opposite is true.
-Exercise can prevent weight gain, reduce risks of cancer and heart disease and boost your mood.
+That’s not to say that exercise is bad during the menopause; in fact, the opposite is true.
+Exercise can prevent weight gain, reduce risks of cancer and heart disease, and boost your mood.

 It’s just that our bodies are transitioning to a new phase of life, and just like the transition from child to adolescent and adolescent to adult, our bodies need different things during these phases.